vlabella/GLE/README.md

 Installation on Linux is now FHS compliant starting with version 4.3.9.
 Binaries will be placed in /usr/local.
 Fonts and includes will be in /usr/share/gle and Documentation in /usr/share/doc/gle.

+After installation have gle find its dependencies using the following command

+	gle -finddeps

 ### Building on Windows with Visual Studio as 64 bit executable

 	cmake -S src -B build -A x64 -T host=x64